-Neck Move your head forward until your chin touches your chest.
-Notice the tension in the front of your neck, but especially in the back of your neck.
+Notice your head forward until your chin bouches your chest.
+Notice the tending in the foot proven each, but especially in the back of your neck.
 Gradually put your head back in an upright position.
-Now put your head back as fire as it will go as if you wree going to touchy your the relaxed position.
-It is your head to the right, as if your wee going to touchy your head to your gifty shoulder.
-Bring your head back to the relaxed position.
-It is your head to the left shoulder.
-Bring your head back to the relaxed position.
-Notice the difference when those matches?
+Now put your head back is far as it will go, as if you were going to touch your neck.
+Gradually put your head back in tense.
+Gradually put your fined back in an upright position.
+This is the least tense position.
+When the relaxation is the relaxed position, that you head to the right, as if you were going to touch your head to your back.
+This is the least tense position.
+When the description is the relaxed position, that you head to the right, as if you were going to touch your head to your right shoulder.
+Bring you head back to the relaxed position.
+Notice the first grow the add touch to the relaxed position.
+Notice the difference when those mouldes are loose and relaxed.
+Repeat exercise.

+Face

-Face Next, while your nose.
+Not, wrinkle your nose.
 Hold the position for five seconds and relax your face.
-Now tighten the muscles around your mouth and cheeks by puting your face in a forced smile.
+Now tighten the muscles around your mouth and cheeks by putting your face in a forced smile.
 Your lips should be hard against your face.
 Notice how those muscles feel tight and tense.
-Gradually relax your face.
-Repeat the exercise.
+Gradually relax your face have the services.